 Eligibility Criteria for the Madison and Baraboo Programs

-Applicants must meet one of the following medical school graduation qualifications:
+Applicants must meet the following medical school graduation qualifications:

-- Applicants must also have a passing score on USMLE or COMLEX Step I and Step II exams within two attempts, and within the last 2 years.
+• Applicants must have a passing score on USMLE or COMLEX Step I and Step II exams within two attempts, and within the last 2 years.

 Interview Selection Preference for the Madison and Baraboo Programs